Cost of LivingUpdated March 2026

 11 items listed · All prices in USDData verified March 2026

-Transportation Costs costs in Frisco are shaped by several local factors: a balanced labor pool where you'll find competitive quotes if you shop around, a housing market that mostly tracks national trends, with surprises in specific neighborhoods, and Triple-digit heat indexes mean air conditioning isn't optional — it's survival.
+Transportation Costs costs in Frisco are shaped by several local factors: a balanced labor pool where you'll find competitive pricing if you compare options, a housing market that mostly tracks national trends, with surprises in specific neighborhoods, and Triple-digit heat indexes mean air conditioning isn't optional — it's survival.
 Expect utility bills to spike from May through October..
 Combined, these push prices notably above the national average.

 Practical Advice for Frisco